RodrigoGonzalez/flake8-custom-import-rules/README.rst

     the top-level package and the rest of the project.
 .. [#] To restrict future imports, use the
     `--restrict-future-imports` flag.
-.. [#] The difference between third-party only and isolated,
+.. [#] The difference between third-party only and standalone,
-    is that isolated allows imports from within the isolated module/package, while third-party only does not.
+    is that standalone allows imports from within the standalone module/package, while third-party only does not.